Cat anal glands: disease symptoms, treatment, and prevention

 After treatment, it's crucial to monitor your cat for signs of recurrence, such as scooting, excessive licking of the anal area, or signs of discomfort.
 Prompt attention to these signs can help catch and address any issues early.

-Need advice on anal gland problems in cats?
+Need more advice on anal gland problems in cats?

-For expert advice on anal sac problems in cats, get in touch with your local vet.
-Find your nearest vet using our Find a Vet page, or speak to a vet online using Online Vets.
+For expert advice on anal gland problems in cats, get in touch with your local vet.
+Find your nearest vet using our find a vet page, or speak to a vet online using our video vet service.